Skip to main content

 Updated yesterday

-They are tests that help detect health issues early.
+Preventive health check-ups are medical tests designed to detect health issues early.
 The German government has created a list of recommended check-ups you can do after a certain age.
+You can simply book the check-ups with your general practitioner, gynecologist, and dentist.

 Coverage recommended by the government